 - The skin and fat that is removed from the lower abdomen must include blood vessels that course through the six-pack muscle.
 In order to keep the muscle intact, the surgeon uses loupes, or magnifying glasses, to free the tiny blood vessels from the surrounding muscle tissue.

 - Once the tissue from the abdomen has been freed, it is transferred up to the chest where the small blood vessels of the flap are then connected to small blood vessels on the chest.
-We use an operative microscope (see figure) to magnify the field and allow us to place the stiches that hold the vessels together.
+We use an operative microscope (see figure below) to magnify the field and allow us to place the stitches that hold the vessels together.
 Once this microvascular part of the operation is done, the tissue is ready to be turned into a breast.

 How small are the vessels that we are connecting?
 Generally speaking, for a DIEP flap breast reconstruction, the vessels are about 2 mm in diameter.
 For comparison, this is about the same width as the end of a ball-point pen.

 If you think that’s small, the stitches that we use to sew the vessels together are even smaller!
 The stitches, or sutures, that we typically use for sewing these small arteries together measures between 30-40 microns in diameter.
 This is even thinner than a human hair, which measures between 60-80 microns in thickness.

 Getting back to the question above, who is the microsurgeon and who is the plastic surgeon?
 Well, Dr. Tiwari and I are both plastic surgeons and microvascular surgeons.
 We practice plastic surgery, focusing on operations of the breast and body, both reconstructive and aesthetic.
 We are also both certified by the American Board of Plastic Surgery.
 As I’ve written about in a previous blog, this certification is recognized by the American Board of Medical Specialties (ABMS).